MaxRobertsDear/blog/content/blog/Guildd-1st-PR/index.md

 What is a benefit of the GraphQL schema and strong type system?

-Once the schema is defined, frontend and backend teams can work independently from one another.
-(I guessed this correctly, but I don't know why this answer is the case) ...
+Once the schema is defined, front-end and back-end teams can work independently from one another.

-Mutations are a way of changing making changes to the data that is stored in the back-end.
+Mutations are a way of making changes to the data that is stored in the back-end.
 GraphQL mutations:
 * create
 * update
 * delete